Adhika Masam Dates

 The calculation of time on earth should be in respect with the season of 2 months (Ruthu).
 Revolution of seasons occurs accordingly to the rotation of Earth.
 Hence the solar measurement of time is dependent on the counting of seasons.
 Since from ages even the moon is seen at different stages, even the lunar measurement of time is considered.
 Hence both solar measurement of time and lunar measurement of time are used.
 Solar measurement of time and lunar measurement is adjusted in accordance to the period or season of two months.

 The moon takes 29.531 days to revolve from one full moon to another full moon (Purnima to Purnima) since earth revolves round the sun and even when the moon is revolving around it.
 Hence the lunar measurement of time is calculated as 29.531*12 = 354.372 days.

 Solar measurement of time for one revolution is 365.2422

 Lunar measurement of time is 354.372

-The difference between solar and lunar measurement of time is 10.8702 days.
+The difference between the solar and lunar measurement of time is 10.8702 days.

 This difference counts to 32.6106 days for 3yrs.
-To balance this difference Adhika masa comes in 3rd year.
-Which means every 33rd month is adhika masa.
-On this basis a custom of giving 33daanas came into force.
+To balance this difference Adhika masa comes in the 3rd year.
+Which means every 33rd month is Adhika Masa.
+On this basis, a custom of giving 33daanas came into force.

-Adhika maasa starts from the next day of full moon and lasts till amavasya in Karnataka, Andra Pradesh, Gujarat and Maharashtra.
+Adhika maas starts from the next day of full moon and lasts till Amavasya in Karnataka, Andra Pradesh, Gujarat and Maharashtra.
 But in North India Adhika Masa starts from the first day of Vyshaka month and lasts till full moon of the month.